Unity-Technologies/XRLineRenderer/README.md

 ## Custom VR Line Rendering
 The Scripts\Meshchain class provides everything you need to make your own custom line rendering constructs.
 VRLineRenderer and VRTrailRenderer emulate what the classic Unity components provide, but there are many more use cases out there.

+### Project Settings
+If you plan on making changes to The VR Line Renderer and/or contributing back, then you'll need to set the `Asset Serialization` property under Edit->Project Settings->Editor to `Force Text`